DataPhilly/projects/COC.md

 3. For any behavior that threatens safety or violates the law: Contact local law enforcement immediately.

 Event organizers should use their best judgment and prioritize the safety and positive experience of all participants.
 When in doubt, organizers are encouraged to consult with senior DataPhilly leadership.
+Repeated violations or severe misconduct may result in being barred from future events.

 ## Reporting Guidelines